JaceyStew6/Pokemon-App/README.md

   - [x] Detail Screen
     - [x] List of Pokemons with their pic, name and ID
     - [x] Feature to delete a Pokemon when user press on the selected Pokemon
-    - [ ] Go to a Pokemon detail when the user do a short press on the selected Pokemon
+    - [ ] Feature to go to a Pokemon detail when the user do a short press on the selected Pokemon
-    - [ ] Delete a Pokemon when the user do a long press on the selected Pokemon
+    - [ ] Feature to delete a Pokemon when the user do a long press on the selected Pokemon